 As the sister blog discusses, many problems can be solved without calling your service provider, and it’s a wise idea to troubleshoot all the common problems before you call support.

-So, diving back into the world of malfunctioning POS systems, here are 5 more ways your point-of-sale might be failing you.
+So, diving back into the world of malfunctioning POS systems, here are 5 more ways your point-of-sale might be failing you and how you can troubleshoot them on your own.

 This could mean the printer is out of paper and just needs to be refilled.
 Reloading the ribbon ink cartridge is important to check before calling IT, if it’s run out replace the ink cartridge and it should work.